MicroShed/microshed-testing/docs/index.md

 }
 ```

-For a more complete introduction, see the [Walkthrough page](Walkthrough).
+For a more complete introduction, see the [Walkthrough page](https://microshed.org/microshed-testing/features/Walkthrough.html)